asterics/AsTeRICS-Grid/docs/documentation_user/04_navigation-overview.md

 6. [**Add online user**](04_navigation-overview.md#add-online-user): register a new online user (synchronized across devices)
 7. [**Add offline user**](04_navigation-overview.md#add-offline-user): add a new offline user (only for this device)
 8. **Settings**: select between general settings like application language and user settings like grid content language, voice or colors.
 (See chapters [basic setup](03_basic_setup.md) and [editing grid set](05_editing-grid-set.md))
-9. **About AsTeRICS Grid**: Show general information, links, contact address
+9. **About Asterics AAC**: Show general information, links, contact address
-10. **Help**: find the AsTeRICS Grid user manuel, the ARASAAC tutorial or video tutorials
+10. **Help**: find the Asterics AAC user manuel, the ARASAAC tutorial or video tutorials
 11. [**Editing on**](04_navigation-overview.md#editing-on): edit the layout of the grid, add new elements, actions for grid elements
 12. [**Input options**](09_input-options.md): Options about how to select grid elements (e.g. click, hover, scanning)
 13. **Fullscreen**: hide the sidebar and the bar on the top, only showing the current grid